python/devguide/developer-workflow/extension-modules.rst

 Make the CPython project compile
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now that we have our files, we need to update the ``Makefile.pre.in`` file.
+Now that we have our files, we need to update the :cpy-file:`Makefile.pre.in` file.
 First, define the following the variables:

 .. code-block:: makefile